Brett Hull: Playing style

 Upon his arrival in the NHL, Hull was considered a "one-dimensional player".
 He was a natural goal scorer with a reputation for being uninterested in backchecking and playing defense.
 He was nicknamed "The Incredible Hull" (a reference to Bruce Banner) in college for his scoring exploits and was called "The Golden Brett" in the NHL, a play on his father's nickname of "The Golden Jet".
-Brett was often compared to Bobby in his early years, though the two shared few similarities on the ice.
-Both were known for their shooting ability, particularly the power of their slapshot, which Terry Crisp – who played against Bobby and coached Brett – described as "explosive", but while Bobby was a left wing known for both his conditioning and skating ability, Brett played right wing, was a poorer skater and lacked his father's physique.
+Hull was often compared to Bobby in his early years, though the two shared few similarities on the ice.
+Both were known for their shooting ability, particularly the power of their slapshot, which Terry Crisp — who played against Bobby and coached Brett — described as "explosive", but while Bobby was a left wing known for both his conditioning and skating ability, Hull played right wing, was a poorer skater and lacked his father's physique.

 His reputation for defensive indifference persisted through much of his career.
 In his 72-goal season of 1989–90, Hull's plus-minus (net difference of even strength and shorthanded goals scored for and against while he was on the ice) was −1.
 He was a −27 four years later despite scoring 54 goals.
 Hull also carried a reputation as a player who could not win as his Blues' teams rarely achieved success in the playoffs.
 He shed that reputation after leading his teams to championships at the 1996 World Cup of Hockey and the 1999 Stanley Cup Finals.
 To win that 1999 championship, Hull also had to fit in with the Dallas Stars' defense-oriented system.
 He finished that season with a career-best plus-minus of +19.